 - A few refinance options:

 - Credible: Now includes SoFi and offers ten quotes with one request!
 Credible is not a lender, but a marketplace where lenders compete for your business.
 They will show you actual rates from numerous lenders without impacting your credit score (soft inquiry), and they will not share your information with lenders until you choose the specific lender you want to pursue.
-Use this link for a $300 welcome bonus.

 - CommonBond: Refinancing with CommonBond will simplify your loans and could lower your monthly payments, helping you achieve your goals faster.
 Applying is simple and getting an initial rate estimate only takes a few minutes.
-Use this link for a $200 welcome bonus.

 - First Republic Bank: Some the best and lowest rates if you live in California, New York City, Boston, Greenwich, CT, Portland, OR, and Palm Beach, FL (Unfortunately, you need to live near their branches).